31 August 2017

 We were speaking with a potential client the other day and won’t (of course) name any names.
 In assessing their lead generation process, we were stumped with the answer to the following question.
 After asking what system the sales team employed to follow up leads we were shocked to discover that they were just targeting chunks of their customer base based on ‘last contacted’ information.
 Essentially they didn’t have an effective process for following up leads.
 WHAT?! (our inner voice shrieked).
 BUT WHAT ABOUT THOSE PROSPECTS WHO ARE WARM?
 WHAT ABOUT REFERRALS?
 WHAT ABOUT FOLLOWING UP?

 This isn’t the first time.
 We have uncovered similar positions from B2Bs and NFPs in particular in the past.
 But at this stage it is fair to say that if you don’t have a lead generation strategy in action you could be losing thousands of dollars in revenue.

 This post is just our not-so-gentle plea to so many out there in the sales arena with gaps in their lead generation process.
-There are many reasons why this happens, and we explore this in more detail in a previous post; ‘Is your sales team wasting leads?’
+There are many reasons why this happens including a slow move away from successful B2B sales strategies.
+See also: ‘Is your sales team wasting leads?’

 This time, we want you to consider the following three things: